SENKOJI-TEAM/webapp-finalproject-front/README.md

 ----------------------------------------------------

 ## PROJECT DESCRIPTION
+### STAKEHOLDERS
+1. Admin/Distributor
+   > acts as the site administrators who is/are responsible for managing the requested items and donation requests. (i.e., Charity Foundation)
+2. Donator/Supporter
+   > can check for current needed items and choose to donate any listed items.

 ### ENTITIES
-1. Admin/Distributor
+1. User
-   > acts as the site administrators who is/are responsible for managing and distributing the donated items from donators to receivers. (i.e., Charity Foundation)
-2. Receiver/Requester
+2. Item
-   > can request for needed items and check for receiving progress. (i.e., Assistance Foundation)
-3. Donator/Supporter
+3. DonationRequest
-   > can check for current needed items and choose to donate any listed items to be distributed by the admin.

-<br /> ----------------------------

-### DATABASE

-<br /> ----------------------------

 ### FUNTIONALITIES
 The three entities have the following CRUD operations: